RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 <br><i>Supporters both support and defend.
 Offenders offend and defense_against.
 <br>Support is completely focused on uplifting her, while defense includes constructive words to defend and support her.
 Offense is purely harmful towards her while defense_against includes support of her adversary.</i>
 <br>-> <i>Accounts are labeled by the NLP and number of texts classified for, against, or neutral.
 Label texts 0-1 for percentages to create training with patterns.</i>

-<b>Monitoring is easier than responding with NLG,</b> hence, 'like-bots' are easier to create, and there are many of them.
-They sometimes do classification mistakes, creating preliminary precedence for gamification analysis of them and reverse engineering.

 <b>- This is under Natural Language Understanding, deeper than NLP and using Artificial Intelligence training on a GPU</b>